CyberCX-STA/PurpleOps/README.md

 # Go into the repository
 $ cd PurpleOps

-# Alter PurpleOps settings
+# Alter PurpleOps settings (if you want to customize anything but should work out the box)
 $ nano .env

 # Run the app with docker
-$ sudo docker compose up -d
+$ sudo docker compose up

+# PurpleOps should now by available on http://localhost:5000, it is recommended to add a reverse proxy such as nginx or Apache in front of it if you want to expose this to the outside world.

 # Alternatively
 $ sudo docker run --name mongodb -d -p 27017:27017 mongo